-INDUSTRIAL
+• INDUSTRIAL

 Saltaire, located 3 miles from the centre of Bradford, became a World Heritage Site in 2001.
-Established in 1851, Saltaire derives from Sir Titus Salt (1803-1876) and the River

-Aire, which runs through the village.
+Established in 1851, Saltaire derives from Sir Titus Salt (1803-1876) and the River Aire, which runs through the village.
 As a leading industrialist in the woollen industry Salt established his business, providing 824 fully equipped homes with facilities for all his employees, in stark contrast to typical dwellings of the day.
 As well as the Mill, Salt built a church, washhouse, a village hall, hospital, a school, and almshouses that were rent-free for the sick and elderly, plus a pension, forty years before the first state pensions in the UK.
 Today the houses are occupied by private residents, and Salts Mill contains galleries, SMEs & restaurants.

 As a small organisation dependent on volunteers and residents, our philosophical approach is grounded in human-centred development and sustainable creative practice.
-Our specific focus is visual arts, and this is our key tool in generating co-creative experiences with residents, local
+Our specific focus is visual arts, and this is our key tool in generating co-creative experiences with residents, local businesses, schools and colleges as well as visitors.
+Our contemporary approach utilises the unique context, landscape and heritage of Saltaire.

-Europeanisation linkages between local heritage and European history and culture
+Europeanisation: linkages between local heritage and European history and culture

 Saltaire was one of the early examples of architecture featuring a unified public realm emulated in many buildings and areas throughout Europe.
 Its design was informed from architectural reference to Italian renaissance and its connectedness to European trade links.
 Saltaire is part of the European Route of Industrial Heritage.
-Bradford as a textile town had EU trade links spanning many years exemplified by locations named 'Little Germany' reflecting commercial trade links from overseas.
+Bradford as a textile town had EU trade links spanning many years exemplified by locations named

+'Little Germany' reflecting commercial trade links from overseas.